elyukai/optolith-client/CONTRIBUTING.md

 ### Important note

 Due to licensing, the YAML files containing the crunch elements from the books are **not** included in this repository but in a separate private one.
-Please join my [Discord Server](https://discord.gg/uDyR4yr) if you want to contribute and thus need to access them.
-Just text me in a channel on the server or PN me (@elyukai).
+If you only plan to contribute something independent of the database, you can just get the database from an alpha installation.
+On Windows, for example, the database is available under `Resources/app.asar.unpacked/app/Data` inside the installation folder.
+If you plan to contribute anything to the database itself and thus need to access its source, please join my [Discord Server](https://discord.gg/uDyR4yr) and text me in a channel on the server or PN me (@elyukai).

 ### Basic development rules